isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 This is a **fundamental** requirement, as the way the Portal imports applications in your Registry is cloning such repositories.

-Adopting Git as our main delivery mechanisms allowed us to easily track code changes, keep ``dev`` and ``prod`` deployments separated in different branches, and provides a well-established approach to final users to further customise deployments above what initially foreseen by the App developer simply forking the original repository.
+Adopting Git as our main delivery mechanisms allows us to easily track code changes, keep ``dev`` and ``prod`` deployments separated in different branches, and provides a well-established approach for final users to further customise deployments above what initially foreseen by the App developer simply forking the original repository and applying the required changes.

 The general structure
 ~~~~~~~~~~~~~~~~~~~~~